Roasted Vegetable Tostadas Recipe

-- Once the roasted vegetables are out of the oven.
-Slather each Old El Paso tostada shell with a dollop of refried beans.
-Top them with the roasted vegetables, corn salsa, and a sprinkling of crumbles queso fresco.
+- Once the roasted vegetables are out of the oven, slather each Old El Paso tostada shell with a dollop of refried beans.
+Top them with the roasted vegetables, corn salsa, and a sprinkling of crumbled queso fresco.
 Then drizzle the Serrano Crema over the top and serve!

 Disclosure: This post is sponsored by Old El Paso.
 All opinions are my own.